Ernest-30/MeriSkill-Sales-Analysis/README.md

 ![image](https://github.com/Ernest-30/D-and-D-Electronics-Store-Sales-Analysis/assets/123366282/c414f199-fa8f-4e6b-82af-42b2790b9525)

-Q4 recorded the highest revenue with a total of $11.5M while Q1 with a total of $6.8M
+Qtr 4 recorded the highest revenue with a total of $11.5M which is 33.49% of the total revenue, while Q1 with a total of $6.8M which is 19.81% of the total revenue recorded the lowest revenue generated.

 ### Sales per Month